-Regardless of the cause of powdery clothing stains, you can remove and prevent them.
-Here's how to make powdery stains a thing of the past.
+Here's how to make powdery clothing stains a thing of wash days past.

-Add an extra rinse cycle to each wash load.
-This can help ensure any powdery residue coming from your laundry detergent is fully washed away in the rinse cycle.
+One way to prevent this from happening is by adding an extra rinse cycle to each wash load.
+This can help ensure your laundry detergent is thoroughly washed away in the rinse cycle.

-Often, placing the laundry detergent in on top of garments can be the sole cause of powdery residue.
-Add your detergent before you toss in the dirty clothes to prevent it from becoming stuck on clothes.
+Often, placing the laundry detergent in directly atop garments in the washing machine can be the cause of powdery residue.
+To prevent this, add detergent first to a wash load, before tossing in dirty clothes.

-A more common culprit, however, is a packed washing machine.
-Too many clothes in a load doesn't allow the machine adequate space or water to get clothes fully clean and can result in laundry detergent remaining on the clothes after the cycle is complete.
+The most common culprit, however, is usually an over-packed washing machine.
+Too many clothes in a load doesn't allow the machine adequate space or water to get clothes thoroughly clean.
+As a result, laundry detergent often lingers on the clothes after the wash cycle is complete.